CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 Note that:

 - Because we are selecting columns from two tables and need to distinguish them, we use "table.column" syntax.
-- We explicitly link reservations.customer_id and customer.id *even if they have a foreign key relationship*.
+- We explicitly link reservations.customer_id and customers.id *even if they have a foreign key relationship*.
-- reservations.customer_id and customer.id don't actually *have* to have a foreign key relationship, but they should.
+- reservations.customer_id and customers.id don't actually *have* to have a foreign key relationship, but they should.

 ##### EXERCISE 1.a